Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations: Experiment

-In the first experiment, the model architecture and capacity are fixed, while the forecasting horizon $H$ is varied to evaluate the stability of prediction performance across different temporal ranges.
+The sensitivity of the proposed model is further investigated with respect to the forecasting horizon.
+The experiment is designed to evaluate the robustness of the model under different temporal prediction ranges.
+Concretely, the forecasting horizon $H$ is varied to evaluate the stability of prediction performance across different temporal ranges.
 Specifically, the forecasting horizon is set to 7 days ($H = 28$), 14 days ($H = 56$), and 21 days ($H = 84$), with all other hyperparameters kept unchanged.

-The corresponding MAE and MAPE results are reported in Table~\ref{tab:horizon_sensitivity}.
-Overall, the model maintains stable and comparable performance across different forecasting horizons, indicating strong robustness to the choice of prediction length.
-In particular, MAE shows only a minimal increase from \textbf{6.00} h for $H = 28$ to \textbf{6.08} h for $H = 84$, while MAPE remains around \textbf{18\%} throughout.
-This slight variation suggests that extending the horizon does not lead to substantial error accumulation, further confirming the model’s ability to handle long-term dependencies effectively.

-This behavior can be attributed to the characteristics of segment-level sailing duration data and the model’s design.
-The very slight increase in MAE as the forecasting horizon extends from 6.00 h for $H = 28$ to 6.08 h for $H = 84$ suggests that the model is largely robust to the accumulation of uncertainty over longer ranges.
-While a longer horizon introduces more potential variability, the model’s ability to capture underlying temporal patterns mitigates significant performance degradation.
-Consequently, the prediction accuracy remains stable across different horizons, demonstrating that the architecture effectively handles both short-term fluctuations and longer-term contextual dependencies.
+The result is reported in Table~\ref{tab:horizon_sensitivity}.